XACT-RobA/EasyRegression.NET/README.md

 // x1 will be preprocessed the same as x0 was before predicting double y1 = newRegressionEngine.Predict(x1);
 ```

-Serialising a trained regression engine allows the user to re-use the same preprocessing parameters and trained regression model for predictions without further training in the future.
-The `Serialise` method outputs a json version of the current trained setup as a string, which can then be stored in a file or database for later use.

-It is however recommended to train the engine from scratch as new batches of data are added to keep the model as correct and up to data as possible.

 By default, the regression engine will include a preprocessor that will fill any invalid data (null, nan, infinite) with the mean of that feature across the dataset.
 It will then "smooth" the data using standardisation.